hexpm/hexpm/lib/hexpm_web/templates/docs/publish.html.md

 ### Publishing from CI

+Prefer [trusted publishers](/docs/trusted-publishers) when your CI runs on GitHub Actions: Hex exchanges a short-lived OIDC identity token for a package-scoped publish token, so you do not store a long-lived API key in CI secrets.
+The package must already exist; trusted publishers cannot create a package or its first release.

-You can automate publishing packages from tools such as CI.
-You need a key with permissions to publish packages.
-Generate one on the [keys page](/dashboard/keys) of your dashboard:
+You can also automate publishing with a key that has permissions to publish packages:

 1. Select "Generate New Key".
 2. Enter a key name, such as `publish-ci`.